Counseling Education

 On Labor Day in 1910, Theodore Roosevelt visited Fargo to lay the cornerstone of the college's new library.
 To a crowd of 30,000, Roosevelt spoke about his first visit to Fargo 27 years earlier, and credited his experience homesteading in North Dakota for his eventual rise to the presidency.

-Fargo-Moorhead boomed after World War II, and the city grew rapidly despite a violent F5 tornado in 1957 that destroyed a large part of the north end of the city.
+Fargo-Moorhead boomed after World War II, and the city grew rapidly.
+In 1957, it experienced the 1957 Fargo tornado that destroyed a large part of the north end of the city.
 Ted Fujita, famous for his Fujita tornado scale, analyzed pictures of the Fargo tornado, helping him develop his ideas for "wall cloud" and "tail cloud."
 These were the first major scientific descriptive terms associated with tornadoes.
 The construction of two interstates (I-29 and I-94) revolutionized travel in the region and pushed growth of Fargo to the south and west of the city limits.
 In 1972, the West Acres Shopping Center, the largest shopping mall in North Dakota, was constructed near the intersection of the two Interstates.
 This mall became a catalyst for retail growth in the area.

 Fargo has continued to expand rapidly but steadily.
 Since the mid-1980s, the bulk of new residential growth has occurred in the south and southwest zones of the area (for example in West Fargo) due to geographic constraints on the north side.
 The city's major retail districts on the southwest side have likewise seen rapid development.